MCP-Mirror/kentaro_mcp-local-command-server/README.md

 # local-command-server MCP Server

-A Model Context Protocol server

-This is a TypeScript-based MCP server that implements a simple notes system.
-It demonstrates core MCP concepts by providing:
+This is a TypeScript-based MCP server that executes commands and returns structured outputs.

-- Resources representing text notes with URIs and metadata
-- Tools for creating new notes
-- Prompts for generating summaries of notes

 ## Features

-### Resources
-- List and access notes via `note://` URIs
-- Each note has a title, content and metadata
-- Plain text mime type for simple content access

 ### Tools

-- `create_note` - Create new text notes
+- `execute_command` - Execute a command and return structured output
-  - Takes title and content as required parameters
+  - Takes a `command` as a required parameter
-  - Stores note in server state

-### Prompts
-- `summarize_notes` - Generate a summary of all stored notes
-  - Includes all note contents as embedded resources
-  - Returns structured prompt for LLM summarization
+  - Returns structured output from the command

 ## Development